Wenxuan10/DictionaryPro-Files/README.md

 # DictionaryPro Language Files

-This is where I store my DictionaryPro files
+This is where I store my DictionaryPro files, including Icons and Vcard Formats.

 ## Contributing